 Nearly all the occupational groups regularly use mobile devices and ICT tools in their everyday work.
 Mobile devices are slightly less used by moderately skilled clerical workers and technicians, followed by low-skilled elementary workers.
-As could be expected, the use of digitally operated machines is less frequent in all the occupational groups, while slightly higher among the technical professions (see Table 4 in Statistical Annex (Deliverable D3.3)).
+As could be expected, the use of digitally operated machines is less frequent in all the occupational groups, while slightly higher among the technical professions (see Table 4 in the Statistical Annex).